Workshop | How Community Power Built a Model for Equity-Centered Government Investment

 She/Her

 Born and raised in Dallas, Texas, to a Somali refugee family, she has called Portland home for the past 15 years.
 Outside of work, she enjoys traveling, exploring the outdoors, and experiencing Portland’s vibrant food scene.
-Her lived experience and deep connection to the city fuel her dedication to creating sustainable, inclusive systems that serve all communities.
+Her lived experience and deep connection to the city fuel her dedication to creating sustainable and inclusive change.